pyacq/pyacq/doc/streams.rst

 Node subclasses must declare their input and output streams through the ``_input_specs`` and ``_output_specs`` class attributes.
-Each attribute is a dict whose keys are the names of the streams and whose values provide the default configuration arguments for the stream (for example, the :ref:`PyAudio Node <>` declares one input and one output stream).
+Each attribute is a dict whose keys are the names of the streams and whose values provide the default configuration arguments for the stream.

+[example]

 how to piece together stream on the far end